In the early days of the Church, it was common for members to be called to serve at young ages.

 After a prayer meeting with Joseph F. Smith and four apostles (John Taylor, Wilford Woodruff, George A. Smith, and George Q. Cannon—a group that did not include the most senior apostles, Hyde and Pratt), Young began to take off his temple clothes, then, as recorded by Wilford Woodruff, "[o]f a sudden he stoped & Exlaimed hold on, 'Shall I do as I feel led?
 I always fell [feel] well to do as the Spirit Constrains me.
 It is my mind to Ordain Brother Joseph F. Smith to the Apostleship, and to be one of my Councillors.'"
 He then asked for the feelings of the apostles present, who gave the idea "Harty approval. . . .After which Brother Joseph F. Smith knelt upon the Altar &. . .we laid our hands upon him, Brother Brigham being mouth."
 Young then ordained Joseph F. Smith an apostle and a counselor to the First Presidency.

 The secrecy of this ordination is evidenced by the fact that Young counseled the apostles to make a record of it, but instructed them not to tell anyone not present about the event.
 Young's first counselor, Heber C. Kimball, was not present.
 A few days later, Kimball approached Joseph F. and told him that he had received a spiritual impression that Joseph F. would someday become an apostle.
-Joseph F. felt somewhat embarrassed that he could not tell Kimball he already was
+Joseph F. felt somewhat embarrassed that he could not tell Kimball he already was an apostle.

 Though John Willard "was publicly sustained as an assistant counselor to Brigham," he focused most of his time on business endeavors and lived most of his life in New York, according to Compton.
 In the early church years, the method of judging apostolic seniority was base on the date of ordination.
 Since John Willard was ordained at such a young age, after the death of President Lorenzo Snow, he would have become the next president of the Church instead of President Joseph Fielding Smith.
 However, President Snow announced apostolic seniority should be gauged by the entry date into the Quorum of the Twelve, making Joseph Fielding Smith the next prophet.